CatN/slave-to-pingdom/README.md

      mysql
      mysql> GRANT REPLICATION CLIENT ON *.* TO 'slave-to-pingdom'@'localhost' IDENTIFIED BY 'random_password_here';
      mysql> \q
-     ( edit config.inc.php and update it with the correct details)
+     ( edit config.inc.php and update it with the correct details ) php index.php

+The last command should result in a short XML report that Pingdom can use.

-Then setup your monitoring in Pingdom using Check type "HTTP Custom" and enter the URL to XML file as http://your-slave.example.com/slave-to-pingdom/
+Now setup your monitoring in Pingdom using Check type "HTTP Custom" and enter the URL to XML file as http://your-slave.example.com/slave-to-pingdom/